-- To maintain the integrity of qualifications, strict regulations are in place - Malpractice means any act or practice which is in breach of the regulations - Any alleged, suspected or actual incidents of malpractice will be investigated and reported to the relevant awarding body/bodies - JCQ provides information regarding what constitutes malpractice: - o Introduction of unauthorised material into the examination room - Breaches of examination conditions - Exchanging, obtaining, receiving, or passing on information which could be examination related (or the attempt to) - Offences relating to the content of candidates' work - o Undermining the integrity of examinations/assessments - You should be aware that the following also constitute malpractice: - o copying or allowing work to be copied i.e. posting written work on social networking sites prior to an examination/assessment; - o collusion: working collaboratively with other candidates beyond what is permitted; - o allowing others to help produce your work or helping others with theirs; - being in possession of confidential assessment related information in advance of the examination; - exchanging, obtaining, receiving (even if not requested) or passing on assessment related information by any means of communication (even if just attempting to); - o failing to report to your centre assessment related information being shared online; or - o passing on rumours of exam content. - The school will report to the awarding body immediately all cases of suspected or actual malpractice in connection with the examination.
+- To maintain the integrity of qualifications, strict regulations are in place - Malpractice means any act or practice which is in breach of the regulations - Any alleged, suspected or actual incidents of malpractice will be investigated and reported to the relevant awarding body/bodies - JCQ provides information regarding what constitutes malpractice: - Introduction of unauthorised material into the examination room - Breaches of examination conditions - Exchanging, obtaining, receiving, or passing on information which could be examination related (or the attempt to) - Offences relating to the content of candidates' work - Undermining the integrity of examinations/assessments - You should be aware that the following also constitute malpractice: - o copying or allowing work to be copied i.e. posting written work on social networking sites prior to an examination/assessment; - o the use of AI without properly referencing (passing it off as your own work); - o collusion: working collaboratively with other candidates beyond what is permitted; - o allowing others to help produce your work or helping others with theirs; - being in possession of confidential assessment related information in advance of the examination; - exchanging, obtaining, receiving (even if not requested) or passing on assessment related information by any means of communication (even if just attempting to); - o failing to report to your centre assessment related information being shared online; or - passing on rumours of exam content. - The school will report to the awarding body immediately all cases of suspected or actual malpractice in connection with the examination.